Alan-bur/Wii-4K/README.md

 <br>

 <h3>Channel List</h3>
 Each channel must be edited in order to make it 4K.
-If have made one, then make a pull request so i add it to the project and the list.
+If you have made one, then make a pull request so i add it to the project and the list.
 If you would like to make one but don't know how to, you can donate me and i will put it on the list.<br>
 <li>Animal Corssing City Folk</li>
 <li>Bandai Namco</li>
 <li>Check Mii Out Channel</li>